rhighs/bioinformatics-msc/docs/lectures/organic-chemistry/study-schedule.md

 - **Hour 3:**
   - **Pomodoro 1 (25 min)**: Review **SN1 and SN2 reaction mechanisms**.
-    - **Exercise**: Identify nucleophiles and leaving groups in SN1/SN2 reactions, with a focus on substituent effects【24†source】.
+    - **Exercise**: Identify nucleophiles and leaving groups in SN1/SN2 reactions, with a focus on substituent effects using **Lesson 7 PDF**【97†source】.
   - **Break (5 min)**
   - **Pomodoro 2 (25 min)**: Practice predicting reaction outcomes based on pKa and nucleophile strength.
     - **Exercise**: For given reactions, determine whether they proceed by SN1 or SN2 and justify.